-It’s no secret that the housing market is booming in 2018.
-The house buying process can add a lot of pressure to your life.
+It’s no secret that the housing market is shaky with inflation and soaring energy costs.
+Even though the house buying process can add a lot of pressure to your life, if you take a pragmatic approach and work with trusted lending professionals home-ownership can be a wise decision.
 The Federal Housing Administration was created in 1934 in an effort to make the home buying process more affordable and more fair.
 Today, FHA continues to simplify the home financing process and this make America even more attractive.
-Learn more about how to finance a home using a FHA mortgage.
+Let’s examine the benefits of financing a home using FHA mortgages.

 This article describes the FHA program in detail.
 Remember: For millions of renters, the FHA program is the path to home ownership!
 Keep reading to learn much more.

 FHA loans are a good choice for possible home buyers who may have past credit problems.
 These loans also are a good option for first time buyers who do not have a large down payment available.
-FHA loans are backed the the Federal Housing Administration.
+FHA financing is backed by the the Federal Housing Administration.
 This is a key for the lender and the home buyer.
 It means that if the buyer does not pay the mortgage, the lender will be repaid by FHA.
 For the home buyer, this federal guarantee means a lower interest rate.
-In fact, interest rates on FHA loans can be even lower than market.
+In fact, FHA interest rates can be even lower than market.
 (Investopedia.com)

 Benefits of an FHA Mortgage